beopencloud/cno/README.md

 Your Ingress Controller needs to support SSL passthrough.
 Most Ingress controllers (NGINX, OpenShift Router and Traefic) support SSL passthrough.
 Make sure that SSL passthrough parameter is activated in your Kubernetes Ingress Controller or OpenShift Router.

-**Important** If you are a beginner and don't have an ingress controller in your Kubernetes  cluster ready to use, you can follow [Install NGINX INGRESS Controller](bootstrap-ingress.md) documentaion.
+**Important** If you are a beginner and don't have an ingress controller in your Kubernetes  cluster ready to use, you can follow [Install NGINX INGRESS Controller](bootstrap-ingress.md) documentation.

 ##### AWS Elastic Kubernetes Service (EKS) and Azure Kubernetes Service (AKS)